 Visitors will also learn the fascinating history of Jim Thompson’s life, who disappeared mysteriously in Malaysia in 1967.

 Visiting the Jim Thompson House is definitely one of the best things to do in Bangkok.

 6 – Getting a Thai Massage

-As noticeable as the street food vendors, is are the massage places in Bangkok.
-It’s basically impossible to walking down the streets of Bangkok without hearing “massage, massage…”
+As noticeable as the street food vendors is are the massage places in Bangkok.
+It’s basically impossible to walk down the streets of Bangkok without hearing “massage, massage…”

 7 – Go to a rooftop bar